shoaibnigamshaik/quickfrench/README.md

 1. Pick a topic

-- Adjectives, Numbers, Prepositions, Verbs, Adverbs, or Food (with categories)
+- Adjectives, Numbers, Prepositions, Verbs, Adverbs, Travel & Transportation, or Food (with categories)

 2. Configure the session (Settings at /settings)